LucasPickering/slumber/docs/src/user_guide/inheritance.md

 You've heard of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), so you know this is bad.
 Every new request recipe requires re-specifying the headers, and if anything about the authorization changes, you have to change it in multiple places.

-You can easily re-use components of your collection using [YAML's merge feature](https://yaml.org/type/merge.html).
+You can easily reuse components of your collection using [YAML's merge feature](https://yaml.org/type/merge.html).

 ```yaml
 profiles: